-Domain 5: Assessment, diagnos salivary gland). sis and management of patients with soft tissue lesions (mucosal, lymphatic, vascular, dermatological, neural, muscular and Outcome Examples: the list below provides examples of how the higher level learning outcome could be achieved.
-The assessments should evidence that the outcome has been met rather than collating evidence for every example.
+Domain 4: Assessment, diagnosis and management of patients requiring effective management of pain and anxiety

 Demonstration of capability of effective and independent diagnosis and management of patients with soft tissue lesions including salivary gland disorders.
 Capable of undertaking a holistic assessment of the patient (social; family; medical; dental; mental health and anxiety).
 Capable of taking a thorough medical history from the patient identifying any conditions or drug therapies which may affect the oral mucosa and salivary glands.
 Demonstrate knowledge and understanding of when to request appropriate imaging techniques Capable of basic interpretation of images used in the diagnosis management of salivary gland conditions.
-Capable of interpreting radiographic reports to facilitate management specifically for salivary glands including ultrasound, sialograms et c.
+Capable of interpreting radiographic reports to facilitate management specifically for salivary glands including ultrasound, sialograms e tc .
 Demonstrate knowledge and understanding of lymphatic drainage of head and neck tissues.
 Capable of carrying out relevant cranial nerve, lymph node and soft tissue clinical examination.
+Demonstrate knowledge and understanding of benign and malignant lymph node conditions and their subsequent management.
 Demonstrate knowledge and understanding of the presentation and management of all infective, metabolic, inherited, and developmental conditions of the soft tissues and salivary glands.
 Demonstrate knowledge and appropriate management of malignant and premalignant conditions of the soft tissues and salivary glands.
-Capable of diagnosis and appropriate management of salioliths.
-Capable of indertaking appropriate incisional and excisional biopsy techniques to confirm diagnosis.
+Capable of diagnosis and appropriate management of sialoliths.
+Capable of diagnosis and appropriate incisional and excisional biopsy techniques to confirm diagnosis.
 Knowledge of application of FNA, core biopsies and their limitations.
 Demonstrate knowledge and understanding of the most appropriate surgical management techniques and when onward referral may be necessary for definitive treatment.
+Capable of liaising with other specialties when appropriate (e.g., oral medicine)

-Domain 6: Assessment, diagno osis and management of patients with hard tissue lesions of the jaws Examples: the list below provides examples of how the higher level learning outcome could be achieved.
-The assessments should evidence that the outcome has been met rather than collating evidence for every example.
+Examples: the list below provides examples of how the higher level learning outcome could be achieved.
+The assessments sho evidence that the outcome has been met rather than collating evidence for every example.
 Demonstration of capability of effective and independent diagnosis and management of patients with hard tissue lesions and conditions of the jaws.
 Capable of undertaking a holistic assessment of the patient (social; family; medical; dental; mental health and anxiety).
 Capable of taking a thorough medical history from the patient identifying any conditions or drug therapies which may affect the hard tissues of the jaws.
 Demonstrate knowledge and understanding of when to request appropriate imaging techniques.
 Capable of selecting appropriate imaging techniques to aid diagnosis and management Capable of interpreting radiographic images (including CBCTs) and reports to facilitate diagnosis and management.
 Demonstrate knowledge and understanding of the presentation and management of all infective, metabolic, inherited, and developmental conditions of the jaws.
-Demonstrate knowledge and understanding of management of craniofacial and dental deformities Capable of undertaking exposure and bonding of ectopic teeth and knowledge and experience of transplantation of teeth where indicated.
-Demonstrate knowledge of the staging process and management guidelines for MRONJ, osteoradionecrosis and osteomyelitis.
-Demonstrate knowledge and appropriate management of malignant and premalignant conditions of the hard tissues of the jaws Demonstrate knowledge of all odontogenic and non-odontogenic cysts of both soft and hard tissues.
-Demonstrate knowledge of solid odontogenic and non-odontogenic tumours of soft and hard tissues Capable of using appropriate biopsy techniques to establish diagnosis.
-Capable of appropriate cyst management of peri- radicular lesions where appropriate.
+Demonstrate knowledge and understanding of management of craniofacial and dental deformities Capable of undertaking exposure and bonding of ectopic teeth and knowledge and experience of transplantation of teeth wh indicated.
+Demonstrate knowledge of the staging process and management guidelines for MRONJ, osteoradionecrosis and osteomyeic Demonstrate knowledge of all odontogenic and non-odontogenic cysts of both soft and hard tissues.
+Demonstrate knowledge of solid odontogenic and non-odontogenic tumours of soft and hard tissues Capable of appropriate biopsy techniques to establish diagnosis.
+Capable of appropriate cyst management including enucleation, marsupialisation, medical treatment or onward referral if necessary.
 Capable of the diagnosis and surgical management of peri- radicular lesions where appropriate.
 Capable of ensuring appropriate post-operative management and follow up.
-Demonstrate understanding of the most appropriate management techniques and when onward referral may be necessary for definitive treatment.
-Capable of liaising with other spe
+Demonstrate understanding of the most appropriate management and follow up.
+Capable of liaising with other specialties when appropriate